coder-hxl/x-crawl/README.md

 ## Example

-Example of fetching featured video cover image for youtube homepage every other day:
+Regular crawling: Get the recommended pictures of the youtube homepage every other day as an example:

 ```js
 // 1.Import module ES/CJS